ガバナンスの構築

 Please check our sustainability management philosophy and promotion system.

-◎Corporate Governance Structure
+◎Corporate Governance Diagram

-Dialogue with shareholders and management that takes into account capital costs and stock prices
+Dialogue with shareholders and capital policy

 Compliance

-Management system
+Management framework

-Code of conduct
+Code of Conduct

 Compliance training

-Internal reporting system (hotline)
+Internal reporting system (Hotline)

 Risk Management

-Management system
+Management framework

 Risk Management Regulations